 - Adjustable incline: No

 - Resistance: Manual magnetic, eight levels

-- Fitness Monitor: Time, distance, odometer, RPM, speed, calories, pulse
+- Fitness Monitor: Time, distance, odometer, RPM, speed, calories burned, and pulse

 - Extras: Tablet holder

 - Warranty: Frame 1 year /parts 90 days

 The Body Power StepTrac BST800 elliptical/stepper features a steel frame with pretty heavy construction.
 Once assembled, it weighs approx 88 lbs (40 kg).
 Therefore, it is advisable to be carried by two people.
 On the other hand, one person can assemble the trainer.
 Also, once completed, its relocation is quickly done by only one person.
 Its front base has wheels, while its rear base bar integrates a small lifting handle.